 A timeline, a year by year journey.

 This post is going to try to be an objective description of the above.
 I won't go through all the emotional upheaval of it all except for what I'll say next.
 If another "me" is out there, I don't want to make it sound like I just got on with life and made a success of things anyway.
 I've had some really tough times.
 I've had my ongoing battles with depression, despair and suicidal thoughts.
 Hopelessness and pity.
 Basically, life with chronic pain is never easy.
 During the worst periods of pain life was frankly a bloody nightmare.
-But fate has been kind to me and for the last three years I have been stable, my symptoms have eased to a more manageable level and moving from a screen reader to 300% screen magnification has got me a career again.
+But fate has been kind to me and for the last five years I have been stable, my symptoms have eased to a more manageable level and moving from a screen reader to 300% screen magnification has got me a career again.